scipy/scipy.org/www/install.rst

 You can build any of the SciPy packages from source, for instance if you want to get involved with development.
 This is easy for packages written entirely in Python, while others like NumPy require compiling C code.
-Refer to individual projects for more details.
+Refer to documentation for individual projects for more details.